 What to do in the Mountains in September

-From paddling the Bow in Banff to a fall fair in Fernie, here's what's going down in the mountains near Calgary this month.
+From Scottish feats of strength to Bavarian feats of sausage, this is what’s going down in the mountains near Calgary this month.

 Take the gondola up to the Whitehorn Bistro and paint a canvas shaped like the silhouette of a grizzly bear at the Art in the Park workshop on Saturday, Sept.
 8 at Lake Louise Ski Resort.